 predicted WM fODF and isotropic tissue fractions of CSF and GM

 respectively, estimated as part of the global optimization and thus

 affected by spatial regularization.

-Input response functions for single-fibre WM, GM and CSF can be estimated directly from the data.
+Response functions for single-fibre WM, GM, and CSF, can then be estimated using:

 -niter: The number of iterations in the optimization.
 Although the